randallbruder/massive-publishing-tools/README.md

 > The year in that path will differ depending on which version of Adobe Photoshop you have installed.

 > **Warning**
-When upgrading from a previous year's Photoshop release to a new Photoshop release, the scripts will have to be copied over.
+When upgrading from a previous year's Photoshop release to a new Photoshop release, you will manually have to copy over the scripts to the new install folder.

 &nbsp;